 We grow like those whose company we keep.

-Base minds corrode our soul; the inner fire
+Base minds corrode our soul; the inward fire

 We feel for noble things, comes to expire,

-By one who goodness to the end displayed,
+By one who virtue to the end displayed,

 Wise Seneca, that even Socrates